SA+P Student Culture

 Students in the UNM School of Architecture & Planning are multi-faceted in their diversity.
-They come from all over the country and the world, possessing wide-ranging experiences in education and experience.
-They bring their skills, language, culture and abilities to UNM where they learn from one another and their professors to be accomplished designers and planners who will shape the future of the world.
+They come from all over the country and the world, possessing wide-ranging experiences in education.
+They bring their skills, language, culture and abilities to UNM, where they learn from one another and their professors to be accomplished designers and planners who will shape the future of the world.

 What is your favorite part about being part of UNM's School of Architecture and Planning?